johnscancella/scribeAPI/project/loc/content/help/tutorial_mark_2.md

 # Making Your Mark

-To mark a picture, click and drag the mark around the entire picture, including the caption and cutline if there is any.
-The cutline is generally a longer prose under the caption, describing the pciture.
+To Mark a picture, click and drag the mark around the entire picture, including the caption and cutline (if present).
+The cutline is generally a section of longer prose under the caption, further describing the picture.

-After you have the mark around the area you want, click the green "Done" check-box at the bottom-right corner of the mark.
+Once you’ve marked the area around the picture, click the green box at the bottom right corner.

+Made a mistake?
+Adjust the edges of the box by clicking and dragging the dot at the corners.

-If you'd like to remove one of your marks, click on it and then on the red x button in the upper-right corner of the mark.
+You can also remove your mark by clicking on it and selecting the red X button on the upper right corner of the mark.
+Once the box is cleared, you can try again.

 <div class="video-wrapper">
   <video width="322" height="208" loop autoplay src="/images/mark_task.mp4"></video>